Legislating Away the Effects of the ACA through the Opportunity to Work Ordinance

 Employers must post notice of employee rights under this ordinance.
 The Office of Equality Assurance provides notices in English, Spanish, Chinese, and Vietnamese.

 Further employers must ensure they have a process in place in order to comply with the new ordinance.
 They must train managers in charge of scheduling.

 In addition, employers are responsible for keeping records of all schedules, hours worked, and employees for a minimum of 4 years to comply with the law.
 This doesn’t mean that businesses have to devote additional space to filing cabinets.

-Instead organizations that use a workforce management tool such as SwipeClock offers with an Employee Self Service Portal will find that they can effectively issue communications to employees about new hours and their records are automatically retained.
+Instead, organizations that use a workforce management tool such as SwipeClock offers an Employee Self Service Portal will find that they can effectively issue communications to employees about new hours and their records are automatically retained.